arcadiapage/arcadiapage.github.io/_posts/2022-08-20-rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 ![highly sensitive person trait traits of highly sensitive person](/uploads/eleven-traits-highly-sensitive-person.png "Eleven traits that show up when you ignore your needs as a highly sensitive person"){: .mx-auto.d-block :}

-**(If you like this post, you may also like my latest book: [Love Your Sensitivity:7 Essential Life Changes to Make After Learning You're a Highly Sensitive Person](https://payhip.com/b/KI5eW).
-You can find it at your favorite ebook retailer or library.)**

 ## Know the Signs

 If you're highly sensitive, here are some traits and signs to look out for that show you may not fully understand your sensitivity.
 All of these don't have to be present at the same time.
 Just a few may be a signal that you need to step back and re-evaluate how you're handling being an HSP: